 New patients registering at the surgery will only be eligible for home visits if they live within our new patient catchment.
-To ensure eligibility for registration, please check the catchment area map.
+To ensure eligibility for registration, please check the catchment area map below.

 Medical treatment is available from the date of registration.
 Please contact the Patient Services Team for further information.